sidsbrmnn/fest-management-system/README.md

 ## Features

 -   Basic security used that includes hashed password and SQL injection
--   Forms are validated server side
+-   Both client and server side validation
 -   Webpages designed using Bootstrap

 ## Installation